puppetlabs/puppetlabs-apache/README.md

 Module Description
 ------------------

-Apache is a widely-used web server, and this module provides a simplified way of creating configurations to manage your infrastructure.  **POSSIBLY MORE**
+Apache is a widely-used web server, and this module provides a simplified way of creating configurations to manage your infrastructure.
+This includes the ability to configure and manage a range of different virtual host setups, as well as a streamlined way to install and configure Apache modules.

 Setup
 -----